 2.5.
 Control Messages

 The Message Data Part for control messages is a maximum of 56 characters.
-The length and contents of control messages depends on the nature of the message, the options are detailed in Table 10
+The length and contents of control messages depends on the nature of the message, the options are detailed in Table 10.

-Table 10 - Message Data Part for Control Messages
+Table 10: Message Data Part for Control Messages